raesene/kubernetes-presentation/_posts/0000-01-03-Architecture.md

 <image src="/images/architecture.PNG"/>

 Note: There are a wide range of Kubernetes components, but for the purposes of this talk these are the ones that we're going to focus on for this talk.

+Important thing to note about a lot of this stuff, is that it's all linux primitives.

 --